rhaiscript/book/src/rust/modules/imp-resolver.md

 not in the file system.

-A module resolver must implement the trait [`rhai::ModuleResolver`][traits], which contains only one function: `resolve`.
+A module resolver must implement the trait [`rhai::ModuleResolver`][traits], which contains only one required function: `resolve`.

 When Rhai prepares to load a module, `ModuleResolver::resolve` is called with the name of the _module path_ (i.e. the path specified in the [`import`] statement).